Observance of Christmas by country: United States

 Christmas is a widely celebrated festive holiday in the United States, and Christmas Day is officially recognized as a federal holiday by the U.S. government.
-In select years, Christmas Eve is declared by the president via executive order to be a federal holiday as well, the latest such directive having been for 24 December 2024.
-The Christmas and holiday season begins around the end of November with a major shopping kickoff on Black Friday, the day after the U.S. holiday of Thanksgiving, though the period during which Christmas decorations are present and thematically appropriate music is playing in stores sometimes extends into the period between Halloween and Thanksgiving.
-Many schools and businesses are closed during the period between Christmas and the New Year's Day holiday, which is a time commonly used to spend time with family and close friends.
-Most decorations are taken down by New Years or Epiphany.
-Other observances considered part of the season (and potentially included in non-denominational holiday greetings like "Happy Holidays") include Hanukkah, Yule, Epiphany, Three Kings Day, and other celebrations.
-26 December, popularly referred to as Boxing Day or Saint Stephen's Day elsewhere in the Western world, is only known widely as the "Day after Christmas" in the U.S., and is observed in a number of states under that name, but is not a federal holiday.
-Christmas is known as Quviasukvik in the state of Alaska and the Inuit, the Yupik, the Aleut and the Iñupiat celebrate it as their New Year.
+In select years, Christmas Eve is declared by the president via executive order to be a federal holiday as well, the latest such directive having been for 24 December 2024; additionally, any occurrence of Friday 24 December is a federal holiday, under the policy that when the usual date for a federal holiday falls on a weekend day, the legal holiday is observed on the nearest weekday.
+26 December, popularly referred to as Boxing Day or Saint Stephen's Day elsewhere in the Western world, is only known widely as the "Day after Christmas" in the U.S., and is observed in some states under that name, but is not a federal holiday.

 The interiors and exteriors of houses are decorated during the weeks leading up to Christmas Eve.
 Christmas tree farms in the United States and Canada provide families with trees for their homes, many opting for artificial ones, but some for real ones.
 The Christmas tree usually stands centrally in the home, decorated with ornaments, tinsel, and lights, with an angel or a star symbolizing the Star of Bethlehem at the top.

 Santa Claus hands gifts to children.

-Christmas Eve is popularly described as "the night before Christmas" in the poem actually titled "A Visit from St. Nicholas".
-Better known as Santa Claus, he is said to visit homes while children are sleeping during the night before Christmas morning.
-The fireplaces in many homes have been replaced by electric fireplaces, but the yule log has remained a tradition.
-Christmas stockings are hung on the mantelpiece for Santa Claus to fill with little gifts ("stocking stuffers").
-It is tradition throughout the United States for children to leave a glass of milk and plate of Christmas cookies for Santa Claus nearby.